 Now, instead of filling my entire house with stuff, I choose certain areas to decorate, like the living room where I don’t need to work or sleep.

-Also, taking better care of your belongings helps them last longer, and helps you feel better too.
+Also, taking better care of your belongings and editing down what you own helps them last longer, and helps you feel better too.
 Don’t believe me?
 Ask tidyness expert Marie Kondo.
 She wrote the book on tidying up and only holding on to the things that make you feel good.
 If you look at something every day that brings back difficult memories or you just don’t really like, your mind processes that negativity and it becomes part of your overall mood.

 Natural light from the sun has a profound influence on our mental health.
 In America alone, more than 20% of people experience Seasonal Affective Disorder during the winter.
 Natural light and artificial lighting can both affect our moods and mental health.
 Lighting affects serotonin levels, mitochondrial energy, endorphin levels, vitamin D and nitric oxide levels.

 If you experience Seasonal Affective Disorder, or want some extra sunlight to boost your mood, you may want to try using an LED light therapy device.
 It emits healthy natural light without any damaging solar rays.
 I keep one on my desk during the winter and I definitely notice the difference.

 One of the reasons I moved out of Downtown Los Angeles was to find more peace and quiet.
 Constantly hearing cars, people, and machinery isn’t good for your peace of mind.
 This is especially true at night when you’re trying to sleep.
 If you’re the type of person who constantly has music playing, and you also feel anxious, stressed, or depressed, try taking the headphones off sometimes!